 With the COVID-19 vaccination underway and containment measures eased in many cities in the Asia Pacific (APAC), some forecasters predicted a sharp rebound in 2021, but others are not as optimistic and expect only a mild recovery.
 However, most agree that prospects for 2021 look more positive than 2020 when lockdowns completely shut down economic activities.

-In the real estate market, the question is whether or not demand for spaces such as offices, commercial buildings and logistics will return to the pre-COVID states.
-We do not know yet for sure, but we can see how consumer preferences have shifted because of the prolonged quarantine and the now-normative work-form-home arrangements.
+In the real estate market, the question is whether or not a demand for spaces such as offices, commercial buildings and logistics will return to the pre-COVID states.
+We do not know yet for sure, but we can see how consumer preferences have shifted because of the prolonged quarantine and the now-normative work-from-home arrangements.

 What already stands out is the shift from physical to online retail as e-commerce had already been on the rise before the pandemic hit, and the lockdowns just made it boom.
 What this means is that there may be continuous expansion in logistic offerings, warehouses and relevant infrastructure projects.

 In Singapore, over 21 million low-value goods through the air cargo checkpoints were cleared by the Immigration and Checkpoints Authority (ICA) in 2020, which was doubled from 10.5 million in 2019.
 The circuit breaker measures and travel restrictions provided the impetus for consumers to turn towards e-commerce and online shopping for their daily essentials, leisure and entertainment needs.
 Preference towards physical retail prevails, but there seems to be an increase in various retail concepts and formats emerging to cater to changing consumer preferences and habits.